Aviation reinsurance rates rise by up to 250% - report

 “Reinsurers were feeling quite bullish and feeling, ‘this is our moment’,” Vickers said, adding that they had nevertheless “achieved at least rate stability and some rate increases”.

-Vickers said the biggest disagreements between insurers and reinsurers had been about cover for cyber attacks and communicable diseases such COVID-19.
+Vickers said the biggest disagreements between insurers and reinsurers had been about cover for cyber attacks and communicable diseases such as COVID-19.
 Reinsurers are largely excluding these risks from policy wordings, he said.
-(Reporting by Carolyn Cohn; Editing by Jan Harvey)

 Our Standards: The Thomson Reuters Trust Principles.